Where we’re located

 Promotion to Audit Specialist is based on successful completion of training in a specialized audit area.

-A Regional Manager is in charge of one of the five regional TAF GCAS office (see locations listed in Where We’re Located) and reports to the TAF Associate Director.
+A Regional Manager is in charge of one of the four regional TAF GCAS office (see locations listed in Where We’re Located) and reports to the TAF Associate Director.
 Regional Managers will have demonstrated an ability to manage large and/or complex audits and a portfolio of audits, superior communication and inter-personal skills, and overall proficient performance evaluations.

 Philosophy of Remuneration

 As outlined in the General Conference Remuneration Scale document, working for the Seventh-day Adventist Church involves a commitment to mission and spirit of dedication, service, and sacrifice.
 The focus is on sharing Jesus and the hope of salvation with the world.

 Salaries are based on the wage factor of the local payroll center.
 Salary increases are based on merit.

 While GCAS auditors typically work a standard work week, there are times when additional time in the evenings or on weekends is needed to complete the audit, observe physical inventory counts, prepare for constituency session reports, or other unusual obligations.
 There is no overtime pay, as GCAS auditors are salaried employees.

 Travel expenses are reimbursed according to policy including mileage, per diem, lodging expense, etc.

 Paid Time Off